saattrupdan/saattrupdan.github.io/_posts/2019-06-12-singular-value-decomposition-in-pictures.md

 To apply the aforementioned idea of breaking into smaller pieces, a way of simplifying a matrix could then be to somehow split it up into these three factors.

 The first decomposition that we'll look at, the **eigendecomposition**, does this by isolating a collection of special vectors which are *not rotated* and *stretched/shrunk the same amount in all directions*: our transformation only potentially flips and "uniformly" stretches/shrinks these special ones.
-Of course this comes with its own cryptic terminology: these special vectors are called **eigenvectors**.
+Of course this comes with its own cryptic terminology: these special vectors are called **eigenvectors**, and the amount that they are uniformly stretched/shrunk are the **eigenvalues**.

 The decomposition then first rotates and potentially flips a given vector, then uniformly stretches/shrinks it and potentially flips it, and rotates and potentially flips it back again: